hackerb9/vt340test/README.md

     Terminal switch to 80- or 132-column mode, the same as if it had been changed in the Set-Up -> Display screen.
 Both the logical width and the actual font size change.
 Resets page memory.

+### Dual sessions

+The VT340 allows two login sessions simultaneously.
+While it is possible to do over a single serial cable using DEC's proprietary SSU protocol, it is easier to just use the VT340's two communication ports.
+(See [flowcontrol](flowcontrol.md) for how to build a DEC423 cable for Comm2).

+Press `F4` to switch which session is active.
+Use `Ctrl+F4` to split the screen vertically or horizontally.

+Sixel images persist on completely separate framebuffers.
+While each session can have a separate color palette, the VT340 hardware can only use one at a time.
+That means split screen images will only look correct for the session that is currently active.

+Note that when split horizontally, the VT340 attempts to scroll the view up or down to where the cursor is.
+This works well most of the time, but full-screen applications can have problems.
+For example, a text editor that has the text cursor typing at the top of the screen, but is also updating a status line at the bottom that shows the current column and row would jitter up and down rapidly on each keystroke.

+### Printer port

+The printer port is actually a third serial port, with the same DEC423 wiring as Comm1 and 2.
+As you'd expect, a print command, such as `Esc [ i`, sends data to it.
+What is unusual is that any data received on the printer port is typed into the active session as if it was from the keyboard.

+Although it defaults to 4800 baud, the same as the actual keyboard port, it can be set to run at 19.2Kbps.

+This could be useful in the future for automating compatibility tests by connecting the printer port to a host computer.
+[Hackerb9 currently has Comm1 and 2 on /dev/ttyS0 and S1 and the printer on /dev/ttyUSB0.]

+Note that DEC's printer port is necessarily bidirectional because the VT340 needs to listen for XON/XOFF so it can pause when the printer is being overrun with data.

 ### Pages and Lines per page